 Farrow & Ball Wimborne White

 Don't want your white to read cold and stark?
-Opt for Farrow & Ball Wimborn White.
+Opt for Farrow & Ball Wimborne White.
 "In my vintage bathroom, I knew I needed something that wasn't going to make the space feel smaller (like a bold color) yet something that still would keep it feeling open and bright, which is why this color was perfect for the space," explains Brady Tolbert.
 "It's a slightly off-white tone that still feels clean enough to read as white but not so stark that it goes cold and modern."